Azure/deployment-stacks/README.md

 # What are deployment stacks?

-> IMPORTANT:
-> Deployment stacks is currently in _private preview_.
-Thus, please treat this
-> information as confidential and don't share publicly.
-> Also, private preview features aren't covered by Azure Customer Services & Support (CSS)
-> Instead, please file an [issue](https://github.com/Azure/deployment-stacks/issues) so
-> we can address your question or concern.
-Thanks!

 Many Azure administrators find it difficult to manage the lifecycle of their cloud infrastructure.
 For example, infrastructure deployed in Azure may span multiple management groups, subscriptions, and resource groups.
 Deployment stacks simplify lifecycle management for your Azure deployments, regardless of their complexity.